rehierl/abstract-properties/14-x-types-of-scopes/14-1-types-of-scopes/1-0-types-of-scopes.md

 scope can be described as the induced subtree `DTR[n]` over the forest of root nodes DTR.

-**t1, tU, type-1:** The type-1 scope extends the node's type-0 scope by the
+**t1, tU, type-1:** The type-1 scope extends the node's type-0 scope by its
-node's descendants in DTU.
+descendants in DTU.
 As such, the type-1 scope of node `n` is the set of nodes in the induced subtree `DTU[n]`.

 **t2, tO, type-2:** The type-2 scope extends the node's type-1 scope by the
 additional descendants in DTO.
 That is, the type-2 scope of node `n` is the